ARTbio/startbio/docs/Run-Galaxy/Docker_GalaxyKickStart.md

 We have put this ID in the variable `DOCKER_INSTANCE` and we access to the content of this variable by prefixing the variable with a `$ `:
 `docker logs $DOCKER_INSTANCE`
-20. This is just an update of the python package `cryptography` required for the galaxy server.
-You see here an example of how a user can interact with the docker container to adjust the services it is providing.
-21. another update of a configuration file for galaxy (job_conf.xml)
-24. Restart Galaxy inside the container to take the setting changes into consideration